gustavoem/SigNetMS/README.md

 * `third_sampling_iterations` - number of iterations on the third sampling step;

 The program also has optinal arguments.
+* `--n_process` the number of process to be used when sampling from the first and second steps.
 * `--verbose` if you'd like a verbose run.
 * `--help` if you need help.